pgtipping/Synthalyst/memory-bank/activeContext.md

    - Creating a responsive admin layout with mobile support
    - Implementing a sidebar navigation for easy access to different admin sections
    - Using a card-based layout for statistics and data visualization
+   - Ensuring robust error handling for all API calls

 3. **Feedback System**: